Molcas/OpenMolcas/doc/source/tutorials/tut_sp.rst

 :program:`GRID_IT` can also be run separately, if an orbital file is specified in the input, and the :file:`$WorkDir` directory is available.

-More information can be found in section :ref:`UG:sec:gridit`.
+More information can be found in :numref:`UG:sec:gridit`.

 As an alternative to running a specific project, the short script provided below can be placed in the directory :file:`$MOLCAS/doc/samples/problem_based_tutorials` with the name :file:`project.sh`.